oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 - `extends`: The `extends` option indicates that the associated subtype definition is adding to the reference type on which it is based.
-An extending subtype can add new fields to or modify the cardinality of a field in the reference type but cannot redefine other aspects of existing, inherited fields.
+An extending subtype can add new fields to or modify the cardinality of existing fields in the reference type but cannot redefine other aspects of existing, inherited fields.

-- `restricts`: The `restricts` option indicates that the associated type definition is subtracting from the reference type on which it is based.
+- `restricts`: The `restricts` option indicates that the associated subtype definition is subtracting from the reference type on which it is based.
 A restricting subtype can remove optional fields defined in its reference type, however required fields cannot be removed.